How to Conduct an Effective Fraud Investigation: The Complete Guide

 As you create your investigation plan, ask:

 In other words, what do you need to do to investigate who did what actions, and in violation of what?
 When, where, and how did they do it?
-Who needs to do complete what steps and by when?
+Who needs to complete what steps and by when?

 Next, make a list of individuals who could offer insight into the suspected fraud.